apigee/apijam/Labs/Core/Lab 5 Traffic Management - Rate Limit APIs/README.md

 2. Open up the **Develop** tab of your Employees API that you used in the previous lab.

-3. In the proxy request pre-flow add a **Quota policy** directly after the *Verify API Key Policy* with the following configuration (note that in the below configuration ‘Verify-API-Key-1’ refers to the name of the Verify API Key policy that you had added.
+3. In the proxy request pre-flow add a **Quota policy** directly after the *Spike Arrest policy* with the following configuration (note that in the below configuration ‘Verify-API-Key-1’ refers to the name of the Verify API Key policy that you had added.
 If you used a different name you will need to alter this in the configuration):

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>